ArduPilot/ardupilot_wiki/common/source/docs/common-ekf-sources.rst

 Three set of EKF position and velocity source parameters are provided which can be selected via an :ref:`RC switch <common-auxiliary-functions>` set to "90".
 Otherwise, the SRC1 set is used.

+This feature is especially helpful when using :ref:`common-non-gps-to-gps` .